isomerpages/scamshield/_bot-guide/About the ScamShield Bot.md

 ---
 ## Check and Report scams via the Bot on WhatsApp

-> Received a scam message or call?
+&gt; Received a scam message or call?
 Now you can check or report a scam directly to the Singapore Police Force via the official ScamShield Bot on WhatsApp at [https://go.gov.sg/scamshield-bot](https://go.gov.sg/scamshield-bot)

 ##### The ScamShield Bot is the latest scam-fighting product developed by Open Government Products in collaboration with the Singapore Police Force and the National Crime Prevention Council.